Search form

 Early Childhood Chatter

-Drs Shipley and Heald have a new professional/leader/teacher on their show twice per month.
-They share tips, tricks, and things working out in the education world.
+Drs.
+Shipley and Heald host a new professional, leader, or teacher on their show twice a month.
+They share tips, tricks, and insights from the education world.

 Early Childhood Chatter on Spotify